Lonero-Team/hashbolt/docs/setup/logic.md

 # The Logic

 There is alot of logic regarding the mathematical and algorithmic principles related to HashBolt's overall design.
 There is also alot of formal logic in regards to HashBolt's design, including playing a role w/ network latency.
+For example, some formal logic is obvious when looking into things such as network efficiency. **If** fees are incrementally lowered **while** network validated, **then** calculate fees lowered by X locked LNR and reward proportionally.

 ---